rethinkingrn/user.js/README.md

+### My own note
+this crap hella stolen\
+I don't even know if this is a good profile \
+but it works

 ### 🟪  user.js
 A `user.js` is a configuration file that can control hundreds of Firefox settings.
 For a more technical breakdown and explanation, you can read more on the [overview](https://github.com/arkenfox/user.js/wiki/1.1-Overview) wiki page.